My Path in Photography

 From Darkrooms to Fashion Editorials

-I honed my craft in film photography and traditional darkroom processes, learning from skilled technicians — including time spent assisting the legendary fashion photographer Sir Terence Donovan.
+I honed my craft in film photography and traditional darkroom processes in the late 80's, learning from skilled technicians — including time spent assisting the legendary fashion photographer Sir Terence Donovan.

 My dedication paid off—I became the youngest affiliate member of the British Institute of Professional Photography, challenging outdated standards and proving age doesn't define professionalism.